 The medical staff will dry your baby and place a blanket around him or her.
 All of this happens very quickly, and before you know it your baby is in your arms for some special bonding time.
 After a first breastfeeding attempt, it's time for a few more procedures, usually after about 10-30 minutes.

 While the mother rests in either the birthing or recovery room, the baby is taken to the nursery to receive a thorough bath.
 Usually the father is allowed to come along.
-Your baby will be given vitamin K, by injection, to help the blood clot properly.
-Your baby may also receive a dose of hepatitis B vaccine, with your consent.
+Your baby will be given vitamin K by injection to help the blood clot properly.
+Your baby also may receive a dose of hepatitis B vaccine, with your consent.

 Other tests vary from one hospital to another.
 Your newborn may be given a blood test to check blood sugar levels.
-If the level is too low or other problems are discovered, the baby may require immediate medical attention.
+If the level is too low or other problems are discovered, the baby may need immediate medical attention.

 Also, a newborn screening blood test will be drawn before the baby leaves the hospital to look for PKU (phenylketonuria), congenital hypothyroidism, and other diseases that need to be diagnosed early in infancy to ensure successful treatment.
 It is recommended that all babies have a hearing screen before leaving the hospital so possible problems can be picked up early on.

 With a vaginal birth, the average newborn stay is about 48 hours.
 With a cesarean delivery, it is about 96 hours.